yohangglobal/research-vault/0. Setup/Obsidian-Github Connection.md

 # How to connect Obsidian to Github

 ## Setup
-Visit https://obsidian.md/ and download for your OS
+Visit https://obsidian.md/ and download for your OS.

 Once installed, you can visit the [Obsidian Git](https://github.com/denolehov/obsidian-git/wiki/) repository to connect your vault or simply go to "Community Plugins" within your Vault settings and search "Git".